 Modern Day Rainhill

 Rainhill today has a population of approximately 12,000 and classed as a large village.
-Offering 4 primary schools, a Media Arts College High School – as well as independent school to 3-16 year olds, Rainhill is a sought after place to live.
+Offering 4 primary schools, a Media Arts College High School – as well as an independent school for 3-16 year-olds, Rainhill is a sought after place to live.